PAIDNetwork/Protocol/README.md

 PAID Smart Agreements, in a first stage, foresees the use of oracles to improve the quality in the verification of credentials and the attestation of the physical and legal location of the signature Parties of the Smart Agreements, thus improving the level of security and precision of the data provided by users and verified by the platform, guaranteeing their legitimacy.

-PAID Smart Agreements, in a third stage, provides for the management of an incentive model for users of the protocol, allowing them to share aspects of the use of the platform such as reputation, transparency and compliance index in the execution of Smart Agreements made in the same, without of course being violated aspects such as the security and privacy of the information, the users having control of the data at all times, which will or will not be shared through Oraculos and other constructs.
+PAID Smart Agreements, in a third stage, provides for the management of an incentive model for users of the protocol, allowing them to share aspects of the use of the platform such as reputation, transparency and compliance index in the execution of Smart Agreements made in the same, without of course being violated aspects such as the security and privacy of the information, the users having control of the data at all times, which will or will not be shared through Oracles and other constructs.

 ### **PAID Token**

-PAID Smart Agreements Token, have a capacity to handle differents type of token, with backward to ERC 20 and ERC 223, and to interface with offchain securities like SAFTs, follow the Claims Token Standard ERC-1843 ana the Simple Restricted Token Standard ERC1404.
-It eventually allows it to be the ideal gateway DeFi and OpenFinance ecosystem assets such as debt positions, loans, derivatives and bonds are emerging.
+PAID Smart Agreements Token, have a capacity to handle diferents type of token, with backward to ERC 20 and ERC 223, and to interface with offchain securities like SAFTs, follow the Claims Token Standard ERC-1843 ana the Simple Restricted Token Standard ERC1404.
+It eventually allows in the second stage, it to be the ideal gateway DeFi and OpenFinance ecosystem assets such as debt positions, loans, derivatives and bonds are emerging.
 These assets incur future cash flows, e.g. repayments or dividends.
 Currently there is no standard for efficiently distributing claims on future cash flow of financial contracts among token holders.
 A clear and simple standard is needed to allow Dapps and exchanges to work with cash-flow producing tokens

 ### **Summary**